 Some hedge funds have a few large investors.
 Such a concentrated investor base can make a fund vulnerable to unexpected requests for large redemptions.
 This paper shows that U.S. hedge funds in part account for that risk by holding more cash and liquid assets.
 These holdings help funds accommodate large outflows, but also result in lower risk-adjusted returns.
+The Internet Appendix includes methodology details.
 (Working Paper no. 17-07)

-Keywords: Hedge funds, investor concentration, flows, precautionary cash, portfolio liquidity
+Keywords: Hedge funds, investor concentration, flows, precautionary cash

 JEL Classification Numbers: G11, G20, G23